juliacvieira/Jornada-Trainee-UBS-2026-Grupo-09/README.md

-Readme:# 📋 Expense Manager - UBS Trainee Journey 2026
+📋 Expense Manager - UBS Trainee Journey 2026

 Repository for the project developed by Group 9 during the UBS Trainee Journey 2026 selection process.